edong186/ml/ml101/lab2/Readme.md

     h.
 Showing the native R visualization of the decision tree for comparison

-4.  \[Optional step\] Clean-up the output of all sections to prepare the lab for the next user: click on Cell&gt;All Output&gt;Clear
+3.  \[Optional step\] Clean-up the output of all sections to prepare the lab for the next user: click on Cell&gt;All Output&gt;Clear

-5. Stop the kernel (File &gt; Stop Kernel) and go back to the project overview page or DSX home page

-##End of Decision Tree
+## End of Decision Tree

-##Start Association Rules
+# Start Association Rules

-#Step 7.
+## Step 7.
 Association Rules Lab Installation

 1. Select DSX data science context (please use the highlighted item to get to this menu):
 ![](https://github.com/edong186/ml/blob/master/ml101/lab2/doc/media/DSX-domain-button-highlighted.png)